hellen2021/IP-WEEK1/README.md

 **Dataset Description**

 This dataset contains yield and population per subcounty.
 The dataset for the above questions can be found here.
-[Link (Links to an external site.)].
+[Link (https://drive.google.com/a/moringaschool.com/file/d/1pWXDvs33OoULTH4kdzhGTUxJmp0dSgZq/view?usp=sharing)].

 The glossary for this table is as follows: